Neshanic, New Jersey: History

 The name comes from a tribe of the Raritan tribe of Lenape Native Americans who lived along the river.
-Community life for the Dutch farmers who settled there began around 1750 and centered on a church, a school, a grist mill and a tavern owned by John Bennett, which historians say was most instrumental in forming the village.
-The first mill was built by Bergen Huff around 1770 and there was also a tannery which supplied leather to the people of the village as well as to the nearby town of New Brunswick.
-At one time the area surrounding the Shirk farm and extending along the Sourland Mountains was the largest peach producing region in the State.
+The settlement began in 1750 by Dutch farmers, with a church, grist mill and school, as well as a tavern owned by John Bennett, which was a focus of the community.
+The first mill was built by Bergen Huff around 1770.
+There was also a tannery which supplied leather to the people of the village as well as to nearby New Brunswick.
+At one time the area surrounding the Shirk farm and extending along the Sourland Mountains was the largest peach producing region in the state.

 Historic district

 The Neshanic Historic District is a historic district encompassing the village.
 It was added to the National Register of Historic Places on August 1, 1979 for its significance in settlement and religion.
 It includes 23 contributing buildings.